 E’81, P’13, is a Transportation Safety Consultant with over 30 years of experience in design, development, verification and validation of industrial software-based systems.
 He is a runner, a biker, a husband, and a dad.

-Stephen Bear (Board Vice Chair) T’73, s an Executive Coach and Business Adviser, faculty member at the Silberman College of Business at Fairleigh Dickinson University, and former Senior Vice President of human resources at Bristol-Myers Squibb.
+Stephen Bear (Emeritus) T’73, s an Executive Coach and Business Adviser, faculty member at the Silberman College of Business at Fairleigh Dickinson University, and former Senior Vice President of human resources at Bristol-Myers Squibb.

 Charles Bell T’82, P’18, is Senior Vice President for the Louis Berger Group’s economic and institutional development market.
 He oversees economic growth (policy reform, microfinance, SME development), governance (decentralization, municipal services), community development (small scale infrastructure) and planning programs (resiliency, regional development) in transitional economies around the world.
 He has experience with USAID, DFID, DFAT, World Bank, and regional development banks.